ruddell/generator-jhipster-ionic/README.md

   - iOS: Ensure you have the proper provisioning profile
 - Make sure to specify the API url in *constants/env-prod.json* and build with --env=prod to inject the URL into all files contacting the API.
+  - Note that you can not use `http://localhost:8080` as your API url when running on device.
+You must specify an IP to your JHipster backend that is accessible on your device (public domain/IP or local IP of JHipster backend)
 - Run the cordova command (use the wrapper to build the project before deploying it)
 ```bash
 gulp --cordova 'run ios --device'